apache/distributedlog/docs/deployment/cluster.rst

 Or run `./scripts/snapshot` to build the release packages from current source.
-The released packages contain the binaries for running `distributedlog-service`, `distributedlog-benchmark` and `distributedlog-tutorials`.
+The released packages contain the binaries for running `distributedlog-proxy-server`, `distributedlog-benchmark` and `distributedlog-tutorials`.

 NOTE: we run the following instructions from distributedlog source code after